-This public space is a location for reflection.
-Although its construction stems from the experience of this pandemic, its purpose is to build a collective consciousness that reminds us that mankind is not the center of the ecosystem in which it lives but that we will always be subordinate to nature itself.
+It is a public space oriented to reflection that, although it stems from the experience of this pandemic, is not limited to it or to the way in which the planet is facing it.
+Instead, the memorial aims to continue building a collective consciousness that reminds us that mankind is not the center of the ecosystem in which we live since we will always be subordinate to nature.